Nova N800 Watch Phone Review

 So, after a long wait, LG finally released their much touted GD910 watch phone.
 And surprisingly, Samsung also unveiled their S9910 watch phone at approximately the same time, even though most people thought they had abandoned the idea.
 Now, with two watch phones available from major companies, let's go over my list of requirements again:

 Now, there's one thing that is not in my list, although it's important too, and that is: price.
-And there's some real bad news on that front: the Samsung is, at about €500, very expensive for its limited feature set and the LG is outrageously expensive at about €900.
+And there's some real bad news on that front: the Samsung, at about €500, is very expensive for its limited feature set and the LG is outrageously expensive at about €900.
 The LG has more features though, so the price per feature is probably similar.
-But at this time I'd rather buy 5 Chinese watch phones for the price of one Samsung, chances are that at least one of them will be rather good.
+But at this time I'd rather buy five Chinese watch phones for the price of one Samsung, chances are that at least one of them will be rather good.

 If both the LG and Samsung would be more reasonably priced and I wouldn't mind fumbling with the strap to answer a call, I'd probably buy the LG.
-Its thickness is borderline, but it's quad-band while the Samsung is just yesteryear's dual-band, it's certainly water resistant while the Samsung might not be, it (probably) shows the time continuously as a watch should while the Samsung probably doesn't, and it certainly has an impressive standby time while the Samsung's seems rather mediocre.
-In one review I found a figure of 4 days, my Nova does better.
+Its thickness is borderline, but it is quad-band while the Samsung is just yesteryear's dual-band, it is certainly water resistant while the Samsung might not be, it (probably) shows the time continuously as a watch should, while the Samsung probably doesn't.
+Finally, it certainly has an impressive standby time while the Samsung's seems rather mediocre: in one review I found a figure of 4 days, my Nova does better.

 So although there are still some major hurdles for me to replace my trusty Nova with an offering from a less obscure brand, it's definitely going in the right direction.
 I hope more companies soon start releasing gadgets like this, so there's actual competition.
 The first company that can build a thin, stylish watch phone that is at least triple band, allows to answer calls without a BT headset or making uncomfortable gestures, is water resistant, has good autonomy and last but not least, is reasonably priced, will earn some profit through me.
 Judging from online forums and comments, such watch phone will sell like hotcakes.
 Until then, I'll stick with my admittedly bulky but otherwise pretty OK Nova N800.